WHAT IS THE WORLD ARABIAN HORSE ORGANIZATION?

 |2017||Manama, Kingdom of Bahrain|

-We hope to see many old friends and to welcome many new ones to our next WAHO Conference, due to be held in Terrigal, near Sydney, Australia, in February 2019.
+We hope to see many old friends and to welcome many new ones to our next WAHO Conference, due to be held in Amman, Jordan, in October 2021.
 Participants must be WAHO members to attend, please contact the WAHO Office for membership information.

 At that historic 1970 meeting in 1970, Ian Hedley said something which the Executive Committee of WAHO still believe in to this day.
 He said the world saw the Arabian horse in the beginning as a war horse, but he hoped that it would finally become an instrument of peace and understanding.
 WAHO’s extraordinary achievement over the past 40 years has been to been to make this hope a reality.